-Figure 4.14 TNT's output quantity indexes, 2006-2017
+Figure 4.14 TNT's output quantity indexes, 2006-2018

-From figure 4.14 we see that the output component that receives the largest weight in forming TNT's TFP index, circuit length, has fluctuated somewhat but remained virtually unchanged over the 12-year period.
-This contrasts with the transmission industry as whole where circuit length was 8 per cent higher in 2017 than it was in 2006.
+From figure 4.14 we see that the output component that receives the largest weight in forming TNT's TFP index, circuit length, has fluctuated somewhat but remained virtually unchanged over the 13-year period.
+This contrasts with the transmission industry as whole where circuit length was 8 per cent higher in 2018 than it was in 2006.

 TNT's maximum demand output has, however, grown considerably less than for the industry as a whole.
-TNT's maximum demand increased marginally in 2007 but has fallen subsequently to end up 6 per cent below its 2006 level in 2017.
-This contrasts with the industry's 2017 maximum demand being 6 per cent above its 2006 level.
-In 2017 TNT's ratcheted maximum demand was only marginally above its 2006 level whereas the industry's RMD was 12 per cent above its 2006 level.
+TNT's maximum demand increased marginally in 2007 but has fallen subsequently to end up 5 per cent below its 2006 level in 2018.
+This contrasts with the industry's 2018 maximum demand being 7 per cent above its 2006 level.
+In 2018 TNT's ratcheted maximum demand was only marginally above its 2006 level whereas the industry's RMD was 12 per cent above its 2006 level.

 However, we see that energy throughput for TNT has shown a very different pattern to that for the industry as a whole.
 TNT's throughput increased by 28 per cent between 2006 and 2008 before reducing somewhat through to 2012 and again increasing to close to its earlier peak in 2014.
-It then reduced substantially in the following two years before increasing again in 2017 to finish up 18 per cent above its 2006 level.
-In 2017 energy throughput for the transmission industry was at around the same level as it was in 2006.
+It then reduced substantially in the following two years before increasing again to finish up 18 per cent above its 2006 level in 2018.
+In 2018 energy throughput for the transmission industry was around 3 per cent lower than it was in 2006.
 TNT's energy throughput is affected by exports to the mainland and demand from large industrial users.

-The output that had increased the second most for TNT by 2017 was end-user numbers with an increase of 15 per cent between 2006 and 2017, close to the same increase as that for the industry.
+The output that had increased the second most for TNT by 2018 was end-user numbers with an increase of 15 per cent between 2006 and 2018, a little less than that for the industry.

 Again, this steady increase is to be expected as the number of electricity end-use customers will increase roughly in line with growth in the population.

 The output that is not shown in figure 4.14 is total energy not supplied (ENS).
 TNT's ENS has been relatively volatile but within a much smaller range than most other TNSPs.
 ENS fell from 2006 through to 2009 before trending up to be 60 per cent above its 2006 level in 2013.
-However, since then it has reduced each year to be at only 24 per cent of its 2006 level in 2017.
+However, since then it has reduced each year to be at 9 per cent of its 2006 level in 2018.
 The effect of ENS since 2013 being better than it was in 2006 can be seen in figure 4.13 where total output (and TFP) including ENS are consistently higher than they would be if ENS was excluded from the output measure.